 Disputed Grades Policy

 The normal presumption in the administration of grades at Pomona College is that the instructor alone is qualified to evaluate the academic work of a student in their courses and to assign grades to that work.
 Once recorded in the Registrar’s records, a grade may be changed only in one of two ways:

 1. Upon the certification by the instructor that an error has occurred, and with the approval of the Associate Dean of the College.

-2. By the procedures described below, when a student has substantial grounds for believing that a particular grade was assigned in a manner that was arbitrary or unjust, or that crucial evidence was not taken into account.
+2. By the procedures described below, when a student has substantial grounds for believing that a particular grade was assigned in a manner that was arbitrary or unjust, or that crucial evidence was not considered.
 This is apart from questions of the quality of the work, which is subject to the judgment of the instructor.

 Grades Disputes in Cross-Registration

 1. Students charged with academic dishonesty in a course taken outside their home college shall be tried according to the procedures for handling such cases in their home institution.
-Faculty members at the Colleges are obligated to accept the decision of the student’s college, and may not impose a penalty should the appropriate hearing panel fail to find guilt.
-Any student grievance concerning a grade given by an instructor as a result of such a hearing decision will also be handled according to the rules of the student’s home college.
+Faculty members at the Colleges are obligated to accept the decision of the student’s college and may not impose a penalty should the appropriate hearing panel fail to find guilt.
+Any student grievance concerning a grade given by an instructor because of such a hearing decision will also be handled according to the rules of the student’s home college.

 2. All other grievances concerning grades are handled by the procedures of the college sponsoring the course.